Case management [AX 2012]

-This topic has been updated to include information about features that were added or changed for cumulative update 7 or later for Microsoft Dynamics AX 2012 R2.
+This topic includes information about features that were added or changed for cumulative update 7 or later for Microsoft Dynamics AX 2012 R2.
+This information also applies to AX 2012 R3.
 For more information, see the section later in this topic.

 You can use case management in Microsoft Dynamics AX and in Enterprise Portal for Microsoft Dynamics AX to record, update, track, follow up on, and close issues that are raised by your customers, vendors, or workers, or that are created through your audit processes.
 By planning, tracking, and analyzing cases, you can develop efficient resolutions that can be used for similar issues.